dmikey/swim-client-js/README.md

 #### mapDownlink.forEach(callback[, thisArg])

-Invokes `callback` for every entry in the downlinked map state.
+Invokes `callback` for every value in the downlinked map state.
 If provided, `thisArg` will be passed to each invocation of `callback` for use as its `this` value.

-`callback` is invoked with three arguments:
+`callback` is invoked with two arguments:
-- the element value
+- the message value
-- the element key
-- the downlinked map state being traversed
+- the `mapDownlink` being traversed

 #### mapDownlink.primaryKey

-Returns the primary key function used to extract keys from messages.
+Returns the primary key function used to derive keys from messages.

+#### mapDownlink.sortBy

+Returns the function used to sort the downlinked map state.

 #### mapDownlink.state

-Returns the internal downlinked map state as a RECON record.
+Returns the internal downlinked map state as an array.